Rodolfo-Gallegos/scicellxx/docs/source/installation/linux_installation.rst

   demos and the unit test.
 We include Python based scripts to plot the result for some demos .
 Tested with Python version 3.7.3.

-You need to manually install the previous packages, if you prefer to use a container with all the previous packages preinstalled then go to the :ref:`docker based linux systems section
+You need to manually install the previous packages, we suggest to use the docker based installation if you are not familiar with Unix based systems.
-<linux-systems-docker-installation-label_installation.rst>`.

 The following software packages are optional (but recommended)